mica-lang/mica/README.md

 Intended to sit somewhere in between Lua and Ruby in terms of syntax, and be at least as convenient as Rust (if not more).

 Still highly work in progress!
-You can try out the REPL with `cargo run --release`.
+You can try out the REPL with `cargo run -p mica-cli --release`.

 ## Performance